stacksjs/stacks/README.md

 buddy fresh # fresh reinstall of all deps buddy clean # removes all deps

-buddy upgrade # auto-upgrades deps, framework, and Bun buddy upgrade:dependencies # auto-upgrades deps & the Stacks framework buddy upgrade:framework # auto-upgrades deps & the Stacks framework buddy upgrade:search-engine # auto-upgrades configured search engine buddy upgrade:bun # upgrades to latest project-defined Bun version buddy upgrade:all # auto-upgrades deps, framework, and Bun
+buddy upgrade # prompts you to select which updates to apply buddy upgrade:dependencies # auto-upgrades deps & the Stacks framework buddy upgrade:framework # auto-upgrades deps & the Stacks framework buddy upgrade:search-engine # auto-upgrades configured search engine buddy upgrade:bun # upgrades to latest project-defined Bun version buddy upgrade:all # auto-upgrades all of the above

 # if you need any more info on any command listed here, you may suffix
 # any of them via the "help option", i.e. `buddy ... --help`